 Welcome to Learning Path Preschool.
-We pride ourselves in offering a fun and comprehensive approach to learning for your child, where process is always honored over product.
+We pride ourselves in offering a fun and comprehensive approach to learning, where process is always honored over product.
 We like to think of our school as your child's home away from home, where they will be free to learn about themselves and develop a life long love of learning.

 At Learning Path Preschool, a typical day aligns with our monthly curriculum themes and alphabet studies.
 Our center-based approach includes individual problem solving, as well as peer learning, in the following areas: literacy, math, art, science, name recognition, handwriting, weather, calendar, music/movement, and circle/story time.
 It is our goal to help children develop a love of learning and refine their social skills to prepare them for their next step.